Apostille & Authentication · Hague + Non-Hague

 How long does an apostille take?

 It depends on the issuing authority.
-State Secretaries of State range from 1–3 business days (some southern and western states) to 2–4 weeks (some northeastern states), with expedited tiers available in many states.
-The U.S. Department of State Authentications Office typically runs 8–12 business days.
+State Secretaries of State range from 1–3 business days in some states to 2–4 weeks in others, with expedited tiers available in many.
+The U.S. Department of State Authentications Office typically runs around 8–12 business days.
 We quote realistic timing in writing at intake based on the actual current backlog — not a generic estimate.

 Do I need to send original documents?